Automorphisms of the plane preserving a curve: Introduction

 \section{Introduction}

-Let $\k$ be any field.
-This article studies (closed) curves $\Gamma\subset\A^2=\A^2_\k$ and the group of automorphisms of $\A^2$ (defined over~$\k$) which preserve this curve. {We will denote this group} by $\Aut(\A^2,\Gamma)$.
-In other words, we study polynomials in $\k[x,y]$ and the $\k$-algebra automorphisms of $\k[x,y]$ that send the polynomial on a multiple of itself.
-We will always assume that the curve is reduced, i.e. that the polynomial does not contain any multiple factor.
-For our purpose, it is a natural assumption.
+Let $\K$ be an arbitrary field.
+This article studies (closed) curves $\Gamma\subset\A^2=\A^2_\K$ and the group of automorphisms of $\A^2$ (defined over~$\K$) which preserve this curve. {We will denote this group} by $\Aut(\A^2,\Gamma)$.
+In other words, we study polynomials in $\K[x,y]$ and the $\K$-algebra automorphisms of $\K[x,y]$ that send the polynomial on a multiple of itself.
+We will always assume that the curve is reduced, i.e.\;that the polynomial does not contain any multiple factor.
+For our purpose, this is a natural assumption.

-If $\Gamma$ has equation in $\k[x]$, we will say that $\Gamma$ is a \emph{fence}. {In this case}, $\Aut(\A^2,\Gamma)$ is easy to describe, and {it} is in fact an infinite union of algebraic groups.
-Our main result consists of showing that this is the only case where such phenomenon occurs.
+If $\Gamma$ has equation in $\K[x]$, we will say that $\Gamma$ is a \emph{fence}. {In this case}, $\Aut(\A^2,\Gamma)$ is easy to describe, and {it} is in fact a countable union of algebraic groups.
+Our main result consists in showing that this is the only case where such phenomenon occurs.

 Recall that $\Aut(\A^2)$ has the structure of an ind-variety.
 More precisely, the set $\Aut(\A^2)_{d}$ of automorphisms of degree $\le d$ is an algebraic variety and $\Aut(\A^2)_{d}$ is closed in $\Aut(\A^2)_{d+1}$ for any $d$.
 This gives to $\Aut(\A^2)=\bigcup_{d=1}^{\infty} \Aut(\A^2)_d$ the structure of an ind-variety, and since composition and taking inverse preserve this structure, $\Aut(\A^2)$ is an ind-group (see \cite[Chapter IV]{Kum02} for precise definitions of ``ind-variety" and ``ind-group").